Jaws: The Revenge: Casting

 Lorraine Gary portrayed Ellen Brody in the first two films.
 In a press release, Gary says Jaws: The Revenge is "also about relationships which ... makes it much more like the first Jaws."
 This was Gary's first film role since she had appeared in Spielberg's 1941 eight years earlier, as well as being her final film role.
 The press release proposes that the character "had much more depth and texture than either of the other films was able to explore.
 The promise of further developing this multi-dimensional woman under the extraordinary circumstances ... intrigued Gary enough to lure her back to the screen after a lengthy hiatus."
-Although the film was always going to be centered on Gary, Roy Scheider was offered a cameo.
-If he had accepted it, it was his Martin Brody character, rather than Sean Brody, who would have been killed by the shark at the film's beginning.

-Gary is the only principal cast member from the original film who returned, although Lee Fierro made a brief cameo as Mrs. Kintner (the mother of Alex M. Kintner who was killed in Jaws), as did Fritzi Jane Courtney, who played Mrs. Taft, one of the Amity town council members in both Jaws and Jaws 2.
-Cyprian R. Dube, who played Amity Selectman Mr. Posner in both Jaws and Jaws 2, is upgraded to mayor following the death of Murray Hamilton, who played Larry Vaughan, the mayor in the first two Jaws films.
+Gary is the only principal cast member from the original film who returned.
+Roy Scheider and Richard Dreyfuss refused to participate.
+Scheider had other commitments, and also had clearly expressed a desire not to play the character again.
+Lee Fierro made a brief cameo as Mrs. Kintner (the mother of Alex Kintner who was killed in Jaws), as did Fritzi Jane Courtney, who played Mrs. Taft, one of the Amity town council members in both Jaws and Jaws 2.
+Cyprian R. Dube, who played Amity Selectman Mr. Posner in both Jaws and Jaws 2, is upgraded to mayor following the death of Murray Hamilton, who played Amity Mayor Larry Vaughan, in the first two Jaws films.

 Gary states that one of the reasons she was attracted to the film was the idea of an on-screen romance with Oscar winner Michael Caine.
-Caine had previously starred in another Peter Benchley-adapted flop, The Island.